1Regina/GetProgrammingWithHaskell/README1.md

         main :: IO ()
         main = do
             putStrLn "Input integers to sum"
-            userInput <- getContents        --- treat the I/O stream for STDIN as a list of characters. let numbers = toInts userInput  -- make the list of char ie String into a list of Int print (sum numbers)
+            userInput <- getContents        --- treat the I/O stream for STDIN as a list of lazy characters. let numbers = toInts userInput  -- make the list of char ie String into a list of Int print (sum numbers)